3 Simple Moves That Fight Knee and Hip Pain

 0 comments

-In case you are like most people then you definitely don’t pay much attention to the condition of your ankles.
+In case you are like most people then you don’t pay much attention to the condition of your ankles.

 3 Simple Moves That Fight Knee And Hip Pain

-In a situation where your ankles cannot perform a range of motion of 360 degrees like they are supposed to, the knees (which serve as a joints for stabilization that helps the legs move forward and back) must perform side-to-side movement.
+In a situation where your ankles cannot perform a range of motion of 360 degrees like they are supposed to, the knees (which serve as a joint for stabilization that helps the legs move forward and back) must perform side-to-side movement.

 Mack says that this is the main source of knee pain in cases like this and gradually this unnatural motion will result in hip pain too.